EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Date added.
 Developer name.
 Short description.
 Desired resolution.__

-* 2018-07-05.
-Andrew.
-New plan to break up Stan meetings in two:  Stan Engineering and Stan-Adjacent Research.

-* 2018-06-29.
-Sebastian.
-Planning release of 2.18.
-Roadmap to 2.18 (MPI was our gatekeeper and it is in now).

-* 2018-06-14.
-Aki.
-StanCon update and question about StanCon developer talks.

 ### Open Discussion Topics

 _Any topics that do not need to be addressed in the short term,